-However, along with the advent of {\it ab initio materials physics} \cite{Giuliani,Kohanoff,Martin}, a new, {\it microscopic} approach to electrodynamics in media has been developed \cite{NozieresPines,NozieresPines2,Kittel,Fliessbach,Melrose1Book,Melrose2Book}.
+However, along with the advent of {\it ab initio materials physics} \cite{Giuliani,Kohanoff,Martin}, a new, {\it microscopic} approach to electrodynamics in media has been developed \cite{NozieresPines,NozieresPines2,KeldyshKirzhnitz,Kittel,Fliessbach,Melrose1Book,Melrose2Book}.
 Its basis is the division of both the electromagnetic source terms (i.e., charge and current densitites) and the electromagnetic fields into their respective {\it external} and {\it induced} contributions \cite{Bruus,MartinRothen,Kaxiras,SchafWegener,Hanke,Strinati}, where the term ``induced'' means ``generated under the influence of {\it externally applied} fields''.
 For convenience, one also considers ``total'' fields, which are defined as the sum of external and induced contributions.
 In this microscopic approach, all electric and magnetic fields are uniquely determined by the microscopic Maxwell equations \cite{Zangwill},

 These equations now hold separately for the external, induced and total fields in terms of the respective external, induced and total sources.
-Thus, all electric and magnetic fields are uniquely determined, {\it independently of the material under consideration}.
+Therefore, all electric and magnetic fields are uniquely determined {\it independently of the material under consideration}.
 The latter's influence only comes into play when we consider {\it response relations}, which mostly express an induced field quantity in terms of an externally applied field via a corresponding {\it response function}.
-In principle, these microscopic response functions can be calculated from {\it first principles} (many-body Schr\"{o}dinger equation combined with Kubo formalism).
-Hence, they do {\it not} constitute freely adjustable material parameters, but they can be theoretically predicted as well.
+In principle, these microscopic response functions can be calculated from {\it first-principles} (many-body Schr\"{o}dinger equation combined with Kubo formalism).
+Hence, they do {\it not} constitute freely adjustable material parameters.
+Instead, they can be predicted theoretically as~well.

 An important quantity in the {\itshape ab initio} context is given, for example, by the {\itshape density response function} $\upchi$\h, which is implicitly defined by